sekai-studio/boilerplate-react-native-expo/README.md

 Git clone this project in a working directory, next:

-1.Replace in Dockerfile and docker-compose file, all noted parts `myAppName` by your own project's name.
+1.Replace in Dockerfile and docker-compose file, all noted parts `myAppName` by your own project's name (lowercase).

 2.Run
 ```